oysandvik94/curl.nvim/README.md

 However, there are a few quality of life features:

-- JSON bodies do not have to be wrapped in quotes, making it easier to format JSON with JQ (va{:!jq), and make editing more ergonomic
+✨ JSON bodies do not have to be wrapped in quotes, making it easier to format JSON with JQ (va{:!jq)

 <details>
 <summary>See example</summary>